It happened at midnight on a Saturday in May of 1982 just after prom.

 Having to come home from prom by 11 p.m. will relegate me to the realms of the wildly uncool Untouchables.

 Oh, ignominy of all ignominies why??
 Especially when we were going to double-date with uber-cool Jerry Zachary and Inga Ellis.
 This meant they’d have to come home early too!

-Unfortunately, I was perfectly healthy throughout the week preceding prom, hence had to go.
+Unfortunately, I was perfectly healthy throughout the week preceding prom.

-The good news, however, was that I really took my time getting ready, like a cool girl would do, so that I was only ready an hour early.
+The good news was that I really took my time getting ready, like a cool girl would do, so that I was only ready an hour early.

 Then I remember the clock striking ten and this Cinderella having to get her be-tulled ass home.